 HubSpot Sales is designed with business professionals in mind, so it’s not designed to capture or record the types of information that investigators, parties to a lawsuit, or anyone looking to rely on data for legal purposes would need.
 Because it’s not designed for these purposes and not meant to be used as a record-keeping system, we’re unable to accommodate requests for additional data on emails you’ve sent through HubSpot Sales.

 HubSpot Sales is a tool designed for general business professionals, and therefore isn’t designed to comply with laws like the Health Insurance Portability and Accountability Act (HIPAA) or Payment Card Industry Data Security Standard (PCI).
-If your business is subject to one of these regulations, you shouldn’t use Sidekick to track covered correspondences.
+If your business is subject to one of these regulations, you shouldn’t use HubSpot Sales to track covered correspondences.

 HubSpot doesn't release IP addresses for recipients of users’ tracked emails.
 Users are limited to the information provided to them within the app.

 When possible, we provide general location data about the recipients who have opened your emails, including city, state/province, and country.
 However, the current state of technology means that geolocation is a pretty inexact science, so we can neither guarantee the accuracy of a displayed location nor provide any additional information.
 This is because our system can only look at the public IP address that is listed when the email is opened, a piece of information that often traces back to the internet service provider that someone uses.
-In those cases, this is location that we will display.
+In those cases, this is the location that we will display.

 No. We take data privacy seriously, so we don’t sell the information (names, emails, IP addresses, or anything else) that we use to power HubSpot Sales.
-For more info about how we handle data, see our page on data privacy.
+For more information about how we handle data, see our page on data privacy.